 We offer inclusive packages with accommodation, boats, licenses, all meals included, so that you do not have to worry about anything.
 Enjoy your stay in you own pace an in absolute freedom.

 All payments to be made in Norwegian Crowns.
-You can check the currency converter for orientation.

 Is there a typical daily schedule at Skålestrømmen?
 Is the fishing only at night-time?